A Graphical Transformation for Belief Propagation: Maximum Weight Matchings and Odd-Sized Cycles: Cutting-plane Algorithm using Belief Propagation

-In the previous section we established that BP on a carefully designed GM using appropriate odd cycles solves the MWM problem as long as the corresponding MWM-LP relaxation is tight.
-However, finding a collection of odd-sized cycles to ensure tightness of the MWM-LP is a challenging task.
-In this section, we provide a heuristic algorithm which we call CP-BP (cutting-plane method using BP) for this task.
-It consists of making sequential, ``cutting plane'', modifications to the underlying GM using the output of the BP algorithm in the previous step.
+CP-BP consists of making sequential, ``cutting plane'', modifications to the underlying GM using the output of the BP algorithm in the previous step.
 CP-BP is defined as follows: \begin{itemize} \item[1.]
 Initialize $\mathcal{C} = \emptyset$. \item[2.]
-Run BP on the GM \eqref{eq:newMRF} for $T$ iterations \item[3.]
-For each edge $e\in E$, set $y_e= .$ \item[4.]
+Run BP on C-GM$^\prime$ for $T$ iterations, where we choose $T=500$ in all our experiments. \item[3.]
+For each edge $e\in E$, set

+\item[4.]
 Compute $x=[x_e]$ using $y=[y_e]$ as per \eqref{eq:mainthm}, and terminate if $x\notin \{0,1/2,1\}^{|E|}$. \item[5.]
 If there is no edge $e$ with $x_e=1/2$, return $x$.
-Otherwise, add a non-intersecting odd cycle (if exists) of edges $\{e:x_e=1/2\}$ to $\mathcal C$ and go to step $2$. \end{itemize} In the above procedure, BP can be replaced by an LP solver to directly obtain $x$ in step 4.
+Else if a non-intersecting odd cycle of edges $\{e:x_e=1/2\}$ exists, it is added to $\mathcal C$ and go to Step $2$.
+Otherwise, terminate. \end{itemize} Notice that in this procedure, BP can be replaced by an LP solver to obtain $x$ in Step 4.
 This results in a traditional cutting-plane LP (CP-LP) method for the MWM problem \cite{GH85}.
-The primary reason why we design CP-BP to terminate when $x\notin \{0,1/2,1\}^{|E|}$ is because the solution $x$ of C-LP is always half integral~\footnote{A proof of $\frac{1}{2}$-integrality, which we did not find in the literature, is presented in the appendix.}.
+The primary reason why we design CP-BP to terminate when $x\notin \{0,1/2,1\}^{|E|}$ is because the solution $x$ of C-LP is always half-integral as shown in the following section.
 Note that $x\notin \{0,1/2,1\}^{|E|}$ occurs in CP-BP when BP does not find the solution of C-LP.

-We compare CP-BP and CP-LP in order to gauge the effectiveness of BP as an LP solver for MWM problems - i.e., to test if BP is as powerful as an LP solver on this class of problems.
-We consider a set of random sparse graph instances.
-We construct a set of $100$ complete graphs on $|V|=\{50,100\}$ nodes and ``sparsify'' each graph instance by eliminating edges with probability $p=\{0.5,0.9\}$.
-We assign integral weights, drawn uniformly in $[1, 2^{20}]$, to the remaining edges.

-The results are summarized in Table~\ref{table:complete_sparse} and show that: 1) CP-BP is almost as good as CP-LP for solving the MWM problem; and 2) our graphical transformation allows BP to solve significantly more MWM problems than are solvable by BP run on the `bare' LP without odd-sized cycles.
+In our experiments, we observe that it often occurs primarily because BP is only guaranteed to find an integral (instead of half-integral) solution of C-LP.